 All images / videos are copyrighted to their original owners.
 This post contains iTunes and Amazon affiliate links.

 Why it’s Similar: Much like Pokemon GO, SpecTrek is all about looking at a map, hunting down a creature, and then using AR to capture it.

 Why it’s Different: There’s quite a few key differences here.
 First, you’re capturing ghosts, not Pokemon.
 Also, SpecTrek isn’t really about collecting many different types of creatures.
 It is instead more of a timed treasure hunt.
 You decide how long you want your ‘game’ to be and from there you’ll have specific locations appear on the map.
 Your job is to then get close to these locations as quickly as possible and use your camera when you’re near enough.

 Overall: SpecTrek is more of a confined experience than Pokemon GO.
 You’ll play it for a few minutes, dashing about the place to find as many ghosts as possible, and then repeat the entire process from scratch.
-You can beat your previous high scores and whatnot or even turn the whole experience into a group exercise activity.
+You can beat your previous high scores or even turn the whole experience into a group exercise activity.
 Worth checking out for those looking for more GPS / augmented reality games like Pokemon GO with a Ghostbuster-esque twist.

 2. Temple Treasure Hunt Game

 Why it’s Similar: Temple Treasure Hunt Game (yes, that’s its full title) has you finding treasure and the guardians that protect it.
 Similar to most augmented reality games like Pokemon GO, you’ll use Google Maps to get close to the treasure before switching to AR mode to nail the precise location of the jewels, gems, and gold.